 Google Ads can be expensive, especially if your marketing spend isn’t bringing in new customers.
 However, running paid ads remains the quickest way to scale your business and maximize your ROI.
 If your PPC campaigns aren’t delivering, it’s time to ask why.
 Does Google Ads work … or is there a problem with the way you’re using it?

-Google Ads are triggered by a search query, so the leads tend to be higher quality because they are only shown to people that are searching for the services that you offer.
-However, this can become expensive, as each lead from keywords related to high-end products or services can easily cost well into the three-figure range.
-With prices like these, is Google Ads worth it for small businesses?
+Google Ads are triggered by a search query, so the leads tend to be higher quality because they are only shown to people who are actively searching for the products or services that you offer.
+However, this can be expensive if your business offers products or services with high search volume.
+With PPC services as an extra expense, does Google Ads work and make sense for small businesses?

 Are Google Ads Cost Effective?

-When considering running Google Ads, people are often taken aback because they will be charged every single time someone clicks on their ad.
-While this is an understandable concern, it is imperative to keep in mind when it comes to AdWords, the cost per click (CPC) does not determine the effectiveness or profitability of a campaign.
+When considering running Google Ads, some people who are unfamiliar with the platform are taken aback, because they will be charged every single time someone clicks on their ad or takes a particular action.
+While this is an understandable concern, it is imperative to keep in mind when it comes to Google Ads, the cost per click (CPC) and cost per action (CPA) do not determine the effectiveness or profitability of a campaign.

-It is also important to keep in mind that if your campaign is well optimized you will be charged at a rate low enough to make whatever you paid for clicks back in addition to a relatively healthy profit.
-It’s been proven that pay-per-click (PPC) advertising is the quickest and most efficient way to generate new business.
+It is also important to keep in mind that if your campaign is well optimized, you will be charged at a rate low enough to make whatever you paid for back, in addition to a relatively healthy profit.
+Effectively optimized PPC campaigns always create a healthy ROI.
+It’s been proven that PPC advertising is the quickest and most efficient way to generate new business.

 How Much Do Google Ads Cost?

 Does Google Ads work if you don’t spend a fortune on it?
 Actually, yes - provided you know what you're doing.
 The cost of Google Ads can vary dramatically based on your industry and location.
 Some e-commerce businesses have a CPC of about $0.60, while other industries, such as lawyers or other professional services, face CPCs of $100 or more.